Stinky Spoke Bike Ride

 (Thanks to all the photographers that have captured Stinky Spoke images.
 Our lead photo is courtesy of Kimberly Lind Photography.)

-Redmond Rotary meets on the first and third Thursdays of each month at noon at the Family Pancake House and the second and fourth Thursdays at 5:30 p.m. at Postdoc Brewing Company - Join us!
+The Rotary Club of Redmond meets on the first, third, and fifth Thursdays of each month at noon at the Family Pancake House in Redmond.
+On the second Thursday we meet at 5:30 p.m. at JJ Mahoney's Irish Pub in Redmond.
+On the fourth Thursday we meet at 5:30 p.m. at Postdoc Brewing Company in Redmond.
+You are welcome to join us.
+For more information visit: https://www.redmondrotary.org.